-CI, the Contracting entity, is soliciting offers from firms to submit their full proposals to carry out Terminal Review of a GEF funded project.
-When submitting a proposal, please include the RFP number of the evaluation your firm is bidding on, the Budget Template, and your final Bid.
-Please note that the firm chosen to carry out this Terminal Evaluation is automatically disqualified if it carried out the Mid-Term Evaluation for this program.
+CI, the Contracting entity, is soliciting offers from firms to submit their full proposals to carry out Mid-Term Review of GEF funded project.
+When submitting a proposal, please include the RFP number the evaluation your firm is bidding on, the Budget Template, and your final Bid.
+Please note that the firm chosen to carry out this Mid-Term Evaluation is automatically disqualified to carry out the Terminal Evaluation of this project.
 This measure has been adopted to enhance the objectivity of the results of both evaluations.

 In order to have a successful bid, the proposed staff must have previous experience with GEF evaluations.
-Not having GEF evaluation experience will negatively impact the scoring evaluation section (in section1.5).
+Not having GEF evaluation experience will negatively impact the scoring evaluation section (in section 1.5).